 ∙ Applicants seeking priority status on the basis of enrolment at another state-integrated school will be required to provide proof of enrolment at that school.

-∙ The Board delegates to the Principal, as the professional leader of the school, the responsibility to administer this enrolment procedure and to exercise discretion where necessary.
+∙ The School Board delegates to the Principal, as the professional leader of the school, the responsibility to administer this enrolment procedure and to exercise discretion where necessary.
 This discretion may be exercised, where appropriate, in consultation with the Proprietors.

 ∙ The selection processes described above will be the basis for students applying to enrol at all levels either at the beginning of or during the school year.
 Applicants on the waiting list will have first offer of places as they become available.